StephenBlackWasAlreadyTaken/NightWatch/README.md

 A native android Nightscout client with alerts and google wear integration

 # DOWNLOAD:
-* NightWatch v0.05 App for Phone & Watch: [NightWatch v0.05 apk](http://bit.ly/1JYPnVa)
+* NightWatch v0.05 App for Phone & Watch: [NightWatch v0.06 apk](http://bit.ly/1BKC7jf)

+## New in this version
+* MMOL support
+* BG on Watchfaces (on both light and dark standard watchfaces, not on the 'large' font watchfaces)

 ## Features
+* BG graph on watch!
 * Scrollable, zoomable graph of bg over last 24 hours
 * Retrieves Data from your existing NightScout site
 * Customizable High and Low levels for graphs